chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 * **Description**: The issue description
 * **Issue Type**: The issue type (for example, bug or improvement); refer to the [JIRA issue type documentation](https://confluence.atlassian.com/display/AOD/What+is+an+Issue#WhatisanIssue-IssueType) for a complete list

-The output of the task is `issueId`, the ID of the created JIRA issue.
+The output of the task is `issueId`, the ID of the JIRA issue that was created.

 ![JIRA Create Issue task](../images/jira-create-issue-task-details.png)

 ## Query

-Executes a JQL query on the JIRA server to retrieve a list of issues with their descriptions.
+The **Jira: Query** task type executes a [JQL](https://confluence.atlassian.com/jira/advanced-searching-179442050.html) query on a JIRA server to retrieve a list of issues and their summaries (titles).

-The following properties are available in the **Jira: Query** task type:
+The following properties are available:

-* **Query**: A [JQL](https://confluence.atlassian.com/jira/advanced-searching-179442050.html) query that finds the issues that will be updated in this task
+* **Query**: A JQL query that finds the issues that will be updated in this task

-The output of the task is `issues`, a key-value map consisting of the issue ID and summary (title) of the issues that were found.
-When stored in a variable, you can use this data later in the **Update Issues** task.
+The output of the task is `issues`, a key-value map that contains the issue IDs (keys) and summaries (values) of the issues that were found.
+When the output is stored in a variable, you can use the data later in a **Jira: Update Issues** task.

 ![JIRA Query task](../images/jira-query-issues-task-details.png)

 ## Update issue

-Updates a single issue in JIRA.
+The **Jira: Update Issue** task type updates a single issue in JIRA.

-The following properties are available in the **Jira: Update issue** task type:
+The following properties are available:

 * **Server**: The JIRA server that will be used
 * **Username** and **Password**: The server log-in user ID and password; if set, these will override the credentials defined in the JIRA server configuration